Phil Ochs: Decline and death

 In January 1976, Ochs moved to Far Rockaway, New York, to live with his sister Sonny.
 He was lethargic; his only activities were watching television and playing cards with his nephews.
-Ochs saw a psychiatrist, who diagnosed his bipolar disorder.
+Ochs saw a psychiatrist, who diagnosed him with bipolar disorder.
 He was prescribed medication, and he told his sister he was taking it.
-On April 9, 1976, Ochs died by suicide by hanging himself in Sonny's home.
+On April 9, 1976, Ochs committed suicide by hanging himself in Sonny's home.

 Years after his death, it was revealed that the FBI had a file of nearly 500 pages on Ochs.
 Much of the information in those files relates to his association with counterculture figures, protest organizers, musicians, and other people described by the FBI as "subversive".
-The FBI was often sloppy in collecting information on Ochs: his name was frequently misspelled "Oakes" in their files, and they continued to consider him "potentially dangerous" after his death.
+The FBI was often sloppy in collecting information about Ochs: his name was frequently misspelled "Oakes" in their files, and they continued to consider him "potentially dangerous" after his death.

-Congresswoman Bella Abzug (Democrat from New York), an outspoken anti-war activist herself who had appeared at the 1975 "War is Over" rally, entered this statement into the Congressional Record on April 29, 1976:
+Congresswoman Bella Abzug (Democrat from New York), an outspoken anti-war activist who had appeared at the 1975 "War is Over" rally, entered this statement into the Congressional Record on April 29, 1976:

 Robert Christgau, who had been so critical of Pleasures of the Harbor and Ochs's guitar skills eight years earlier, wrote warmly of Ochs in his obituary in The Village Voice.
 "I came around to liking Phil Ochs's music, guitar included," Christgau wrote.
 "My affection [for Ochs] no doubt prejudiced me, so it is worth [noting] that many observers who care more for folk music than I do remember both his compositions and his vibrato tenor as close to the peak of the genre."

+1976 memorial concert

+On May 28, 1976, at New York City's Felt Forum, a memorial concert was held for Ochs.
+Spearheaded by Michael and Sonny Ochs, the over six hour concert consisted of performances of Ochs's best known material by many of his peers and influences, including Dave Van Ronk, Pete Seeger, Jim Glover, Jean Ray, Melanie, Bob Gibson, Allen Ginsberg, and Peter Yarrow, with spoken Ed Sanders written tributes delivered by Jerry Rubin and Ramsey Clark.